-- /conndialog <Option>: Specifies whether a login window is displayed for the database connection.
+- /conndialog <option>: Specifies whether a login window is displayed for the database connection.
 The following options are possible: - off: The login window is not shown.
 If the database is not connected, an attempt is made to establish a connection. - show: The login window is shown (even is a database is already connected) and the new connection replaces the old one. - fallback (default): The current database connection is used.
 If the database is not connected, an attempt is made to establish a connection. - /factory <target system>: Specifies the target system for the connection.
 Enter this parameter if you want to establish a connection to the application server.

-Example: OBM.AppServer.Client. - /path <path to target folder>: Enter the path to the folder in which you want to save the files.
+Example: QBM.AppServer.Client.

+- /workspace <working directory path>: Specifies the working directory where the files should be placed.
 If you do not enter anything here, the current directory is used. - /targets <target1;target2;...>: Specifies which machine roles you want to use.
 If you leave this empty, the HTML Development machine role is used.